grand-decentral-station/api/README.md

-# Grand Decentral Station API
+# GDS API Specification

-This will be the GDS API documentation.
-It will be based on the first Grand Decentral Station prototype.
+This is the Grand Decentral Station API specification.
+Until now it is just a first draft.
+This API specification will be the interface that every GDS Implementation has to provide.